 With the help of circular construction, products and resources are oranised in intelligently planned, closed cycles.
 This means that reuse or sensible recycling is already considered when designing the system products.
 Thus, at the end of their utilization phase, the products can be dismantled into their components or recycled as complete components.
 This principle is supported by the Lindner modular system: Our system products for ceilings, floors and walls are perfectly matched to each other, are as modular as possible and can be easily dismantled.

-In the spirit of the circular economy, materials and recyclable materials are kept in a cycle.
-To this end, we distinguish between four different paths of circularity:
+In terms of the circular economy, materials and recyclables are kept in a cycle.
+For this purpose, we distinguish between different paths of circularity:

-- In reuse, the initial product is dismantled and directly reused without reprocessing.
+In reuse, the initial product is dismantled and directly reused without reprocessing.
 The product can either be used in the same building or in another building.
-The highest potential for ecological as well as economic added value (quality).
-Direct reuse is in fact the highlight of circular construction.
+The ecological, economic and functional quality remains almost completely intact.

 An Urban Material Depot